thisishuey/dotfiles/README.md

 cat ~/.ssh/id_rsa.pub
 ```

-Once you've added the key to github, to switch the origin url you can run:
+Once you've added the key to github, to switch the origin url for the dotfiles repo you can run:

 ```
+cd ~/.dotfiles
 git remote set-url origin <clone-url>
 ```